Updated on 2025-08-12 GMT+08:00

 Sensitive Data Identification

-• Image types: DSC is able to identify sensitive words (Chinese and English) in eight types of images such as PNG, JPEG, x-portable-pixmap, TIFF, BMP, GIF, JPX, and JP2.
+• Image types: DSC is able to identify sensitive words (Chinese and English) in eight types of images, including PNG, JPEG, x-portable-pixmap, TIFF, BMP, GIF, JPX, and JP2.

 • Automatic identification of sensitive data